so-groenen/2d_ising_in_rust/README.md

 Parameters used where:
 * $5\times 10^5$ steps both for thermalization & for measurements for $L\in [8, 16, 32, 64]$
 * $1\times 10^5$  steps both for thermalization & for measurements for $L=128$
-* no external magnetic field
+* No external magnetic field
 * Usual ferromagnetic interaction strength $J=1$

 Here, one step = one sweep across the lattice = $N=L\times L$ metropolis trials.<br>